Condri

 Response rate

-Two-thirds of people see significant improvement with cognitive behavioural therapy.
+Two-thirds of people with health anxiety see significant improvement with CBT (Tyrer et al., 2017).

 Lasting benefits